 Some clinicians prefer to use oral agents rather than insulin, especially among patients who have already achieved acceptable glycemic control on these agents.
 If an oral agent is used, the preferred agents are glipizide or repaglinide.

 ●For peritoneal dialysis patients with type 2 diabetes who were already on an oral agent with good glycemic control prior to starting dialysis and for patients who develop diabetes after starting dialysis, we suggest using an oral agent, rather than insulin (Grade 2C).
-A preferred agent and suggested dose range is glipizide at 2.5 to 10 mg/day.
+The preferred agents and suggested initial doses are glipizide (2.5 mg/day) or glimepiride (1 mg/day).
 Repaglinide, starting with a dose of 0.5 mg/day, can also be considered.
 Metformin should not be used among peritoneal dialysis patients, because of an increased risk of lactic acidosis.
 (See 'Peritoneal dialysis patients' above.)

 Many peritoneal dialysis patients will require insulin therapy to achieve adequate glycemic control.
 For such patients, we suggest the use of subcutaneous, rather than intraperitoneal, insulin (Grade 2C).
 The initial dose of insulin should be decreased by approximately 50 percent.
 (See 'Peritoneal dialysis patients' above.)